 4.2 Are there exceptions to this rule?

-In limited circumstances, an employee can be laid off during pregnancy disability leave.5 These include situations where:
+In limited circumstances, you can be laid off during pregnancy disability leave.5 These include situations where:

-- there are mass layoffs occurring during the employee’s leave;
+- there are mass layoffs occurring during your leave;

-- the position was set to be eliminated at a preset time and is wholly unrelated to the employee being on leave; or
+- the position was set to be eliminated at a preset time and is wholly unrelated to you being on leave; or

 - there is no comparable position available.

 These exceptions are strictly limited.
-California law sets forth strong protections for employees who take leave, and exceptions to the right to take leave are rare.20
+California law sets forth strong protections for employees who take leave, and exceptions to the right to take leave are rare.
+Guaranteeing job protection to pregnant employees may be inconvenient for employers, but fortunately California law prioritizes employees over employers.13

 5. Can I get paid during leave?

-Under California state law, employers are not required to pay an employee during his or her leave in most circumstances.
-Whether employers offer paid leave or unpaid leave, they are required to maintain:
+Under California state law, employers are not required to pay you during your pregnancy disability leave in most circumstances.
+However, they are required to maintain:

 - full medical coverage, and